Accessibility

 What changes when accessibility is built in from the start

 Projects that in tend to move more smoothly.
-There is less rework, fewer late-stage surprises, and fewer compromises.
+There's less rework, fewer late-stage surprises, and fewer compromises.
 Decisions are made with clearer , which leads to more consistent outcomes.
+Accessibility becomes part of the system, not something added to it.

 The irony is that retrofitting often takes more time than doing it properly in the first place.
+What seems like a quicker approach early on ends up creating more complexity later. doesn't fail at the audit stage.
+It fails at the point decisions are made without it.

 LET'S WORK TOGETHER